slcorp/RTView-JavaScript/README.md

 ```
 stop_server           (or ./stop_server.sh in Linux)
 ```
-## Download and run the RTView-ClearBlade connector
+## Download and run the RTView-JavaScript connector program

-Clone this RTView JavaScript to your local computer and follow the steps below to install and run the RTView Simple Example program.
+Clone the RTView-JavaScript to your local computer and follow the steps below to install and run the RTView Simple Example program.
 This simple Node.js program creates data for a few sensors and populates the RTView DataServer, which provides current and historical caching of incoming metric values for display purposes.
+Our use of the word connector in reference to this script is due to the fact that in a non-simulated scenario, one of the tasks that this script will be in charge of is to connect to the actual source of data.

 To install the connector program:
 ```